1. Login to post.

 - Tone of the story.

 - Is it coherent?

 Please remember to be kind and constructive.
 Tone is important.
-Make sure to limit your writing to the writing only.
+Make sure to limit your comments to the writing only.
 Do not attack an author personally.
-For a full explanation of the evaluation guidelines please read this post.